Mohammad Mosaddegh: Reinstatement and emergency powers

 25 July 1952 issue of the Tehran Mosavvar: "Iran has won", featuring Mosaddegh and Churchill.

-More popular than ever, a greatly strengthened Mosaddegh introduced a single-clause bill to parliament to grant him emergency "dictatorial decree" powers for six months to pass "any law he felt necessary for obtaining not only financial solvency, but also electoral, judicial, and educational reforms" in order to implement his nine-point reform program and to bypass the stalled negotiations of the nationalisation of the oil industry.
-On the 3rd of August 1952, the Majlis voted in approval and elected Ayatollah Kashani as House Speaker.
+More popular than ever, a greatly strengthened Mosaddegh introduced a single-clause bill to parliament to grant him emergency powers for six months to pass "any law he felt necessary for obtaining not only financial solvency, but also electoral, judicial, and educational reforms" in order to implement his nine-point reform program and to bypass the stalled negotiations of the nationalisation of the oil industry.

+On 3 August 1952, the Parliament voted in approval and elected Ayatollah Kashani as House Speaker.
 Kashani's Islamic scholars, as well as the Tudeh Party, proved to be two of Mosaddegh's key political allies, although relations with both were often strained.

 In addition to the reform program, which intended to make changes to a broad region of laws covering elections, financial institutions, employment, the judiciary, the press, education, health, and communications services, Mosaddegh tried to limit the monarchy's powers.
 He cut the Shah's personal budget, forbade his direct communications with foreign diplomats, and transferred royal lands back to the state.
 He also expelled the Shah's politically active sister, Ashraf Pahlavi.

-However, six months proved not long enough, so Mosaddegh asked for an extension in January 1953, successfully pressing Parliament to extend his emergency powers for another 12 months.
+After six months of having emergency powers, in January 1953, Mosaddegh successfully pressed Parliament to extend his emergency powers for another 12 months.